Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

 {% endhighlight %}

 ### Detect lane pixels and fit to find the lane boundary
-The lane detection relies on extraction of lane pixel and to  fit the curve to  get the  curvature and that in turn can we used to compute steering angles.
-The approach used here is  to get histogram of the lower half of the image to get the range of position of pixels in the image.
+The lane detection relies on the extraction of lane pixel and to fit the curve to get the curvature and that in turn can we used to compute steering angles.
+The approach used here is to get the histogram of the lower half of the image to get the range of the position of pixels in the image.
 Then dividing the entire image into n(current n=9) of windows.
-Using the function __Yourimage.nonzero()__ to get x ,y co ordinates of non zero pixels is determined.In the current window with width =100,Window boundaries in x and y is determined, then within this window non zero pixel location is found.these pixels are categorized  based on the boundaries of window,Hence extracting left and right lane pixels.
-Now x and y co ordinate of right and left lane pixels are determined, we use Curve fitting to obtain the polynomial.
+Using the function __image.nonzero()__ to get x, y coordinates of non zero pixels is determined.
+In the current window with width =100, Window boundaries in x and y are determined, then within this window non zero pixel location is found.these pixels are categorized based on the boundaries of the window, Hence extracting left and right lane pixels.
+Now x and y coordinate of right and left lane pixels are determined, we use Curve fitting to obtain the polynomial.
 <img src="{{ site.baseurl }}/assets/images/lane_detect.png" width="480px">
 <div class="code-block">
 {% highlight python %}